-Derivatives - Derivatives include equity option contracts, which are valued based on quoted prices from the exchange for identical assets or liabilities as of the period-end date.
+Derivatives - Derivative contracts include equity options contracts, which are valued based on quoted prices from the exchange for identical assets or liabilities as of the period-end date.
 To the extent these contracts are actively traded and valuation adjustments are not applied, they are categorized as Level I.